 Tips for staying at the Yanggakdo Hotel

 Draft Beer – the Yanggakdo Draft Beer was once very famous for its taste and price.
 However, we feel that the beer isn’t as great as it used to be and has been driven up by costs.
-So, go for a bottled Taedonggang beer instead
+So, go for a bottled Taedonggang beer instead.

 The best view – head up to the revolving restaurant during the day or in the morning before your group departs for the most spectacular view of Pyongyang from the hotel.
 During the evening, the city is rather dark so photography is quite limited through the glass windows.
 The restaurant charges more for drinks that are also offered in other bars within the hotel.

 Challenge local staff to a game – some nights at the hotel can be a little slow, so the staff are well up for a game of billiards, ping pong or bowling if you’re keen.
 You can make it a little more interesting by betting a drink or snack to the winner.